LeMimit/foxy-changelog/README.md

 - All other types will activate an increment of the patch version.
 - The year is automatically incremented at the end a year.

+## Configuration

+`foxy-project` can be configured thanks to its command line or configuration files (`foxy-project.toml` or `pyproject.toml`).

+Configurations files are automatically looked up in the project's folder but custom path can always to passed to the command line.

+Configurations from different sources are considered with an defined order.
+Commande line options overrides configurations from `foxy-project.toml` which overrides configurations from `pyproject.toml`.

+### Python project

+`pyproject.toml` is supported and is the recommanded way to configure python projects.

 ### Hatch

-[Hatch](https://github.com/pypa/hatch) is supporting out of the box thanks to [hatch-vcs](https://github.com/ofek/hatch-vcs).
+[Hatch](https://github.com/pypa/hatch) is supported out of the box thanks to [hatch-vcs](https://github.com/ofek/hatch-vcs).
-Python projet using other project management tool can use `setuptools_scm` directly.
+Python projet using other project management tool can use `foxy-project` directly.

-Ensure `hatch-vcs` and `foxy-project` is defined within the `build-system.requires` field in your `pyproject.toml` file.
+Ensure `hatch-vcs` and `foxy-project` are defined within the `build-system.requires` field in your `pyproject.toml` file.

-All other options supported by `hatch-vcs` and `setuptools_scm` can be used.
+All other options supported by `hatch-vcs` can be used.
 More information can be found in their documentation.

+Usure to run `hatch version` instead of `foxy-project version` to avoid conflicts.

+Only the version management is integrated into Hatch which will generate the good version at build time.

+Changelog generation can be configured into a `tool.foxy-project.changelog` section.
+If no title and description are provided for the changelog the one from `project` configuration are taken.

 ```toml
 [build-system]